Education - Dyslexia and Specific Learning Difficulties (SpLD)

 • Research Methods working with Literacy Difficulties

-In this module, you will explore a range of research approaches, methods and techniques appropriate for the study of children and young people with literacy difficulties.
+In the final module, you will explore a range of research approaches, methods and techniques appropriate for the study of children and young people with literacy difficulties.

 You’ll explore the complex and interdisciplinary nature of work in and across these areas through qualitative and quantitative research approaches, which you’ll develop through designing a small research study.